ascef182/repo-remoto/README.md

-# Repositorio Remoto
+# Repositorio Remoto     depois do clone

-Descrição inserido no repositório remoto antes do clone
+Descrição inserida no repositório remoto depois do clone